numberoverzero/bottom/README.markdown

   * You should not rely on the internal api staying the same between minor versions.
   * Over time, private apis may be raised to become public.
 The reverse will never occur.

 * There are a number of changes from RFC2812 - none should noticeably change how you interact with a standard IRC server.
 For specific adjustments, see the notes section of each command in [`Supported Commands`](#supported-commands).
-Please note that the `target` parameter will be added to commands that are currently missing it before 1.0.0.

 # Contributing
 Contributions welcome!
 Please make sure `tox` passes (including flake8) before submitting a PR.